- Change of address

 - You are a Landlord or Letting Agent informing us of a change of tenant [e-form opens a new window]

 - You are an executor informing us of the sale of a property [e-form opens a new window]

 If you have bought a property but are not moving into it please complete our council tax change of address e-form [e-form opens in a new window].
 Click ‘Start New Form’ and complete the sections listed on the next page.

 If you are moving out of the Borough, you will need to tell your new Council that you are moving in.
 You can enter your postcode on the GOV.UK website [external link] and find out what Council area you will be moving to.

-In certain circumstances a discount may be given on a council tax bill - either 25%, 50% or 100%.
+In certain circumstances a you may receive a discount on a council tax bill of either 25%, 50% or 100%.